 American U Students Petition for Narcan After Overdose

-Hundreds of American University students and alumni have signed a petition demanding that Narcan, a brand of naloxone, by made available at all dormitories on campus, WUSA9 News reported.
+Hundreds of American University students and alumni have signed a petition demanding that Narcan, a brand of naloxone, be made available at all dormitories on campus, WUSA9 News reported.

 “Narcan’s singular purpose is to reverse an opioid overdose.
 With the rise in accidental opioid overdoses (e.g., fentanyl in other substances like cocaine, etc.), Narcan is an excellent tool to have readily available.
 There are no negative consequences to using Narcan if the user is not having an opioid overdose,” said the petition.